mahesh-patil20/Power-Players/README.md

 **Contact**

-For questions or support, please reach out to [Your Contact Information].
+For questions or support, please reach out to mahesh.patil@spit.ac.in akash.panicker@spit.ac.in pranay.singhvi@spit.ac.in udit.rao@spit.ac.in